Can Your California HOA Force You to Keep a Grass Lawn?

 Drought emergency protections

-Civil Code §4735(a) covers what happens during officially declared drought emergencies.
+Civil Code §4735(c) covers what happens during officially declared drought emergencies.
 Your HOA cannot fine you for reducing or stopping watering during a declared shortage, even if your CC&Rs would otherwise require maintained lawn appearance.
 California has been in and out of declared drought conditions repeatedly over the last decade.
 When a drought emergency is active, removing turf is not just permitted, it is legally protected.

 What AB 1572 actually does (and does not do)